Hu-bert/ZHPEvents/README.md

 | Author        | Author@gmai.com        | Author!1        |
 | Editor        | Editor@gmai.com        | Editor!1        |
 | Administrator | Administrator@gmai.com | Administrator!1 |

-7. Starting the service of e-mails soon...
-***
-#### Features
-Site for regular users
-- displaying events
-- filtering events
-- information about the application and other minor things Dashboard to manage the application
-- event management, reports for authentication users by role

 The user roles are available in the application
 ###### User
 - może wejść w dashboard